 M:ST is located in the CommunityWise Resource Centre, and our office is located on the second floor in room #206A.
 Outside of the building, there is a ramp leading to the main entrance, as well as a series of stairs and a handrail on both sides.
 The main floor, including the kitchen, common room, and two bathrooms, are the only wheelchair accessible spaces in the building.
 In-between the first and second floor has 22 stairs.
 Bathrooms are gender neutral and there is a wheelchair accessible stall.

 Staff are very happy to facilitate comfortable meetings in any way we can.
-Please call ahead at (403) 837-6678 or e-mail us at firstname.lastname@example.org to let us know how to accomodate you.
+Please call ahead at (403) 837-6678 or e-mail us at firstname.lastname@example.org to let us know how we can accomodate you.

 BUS: Please visit Calgary Transit for the most up-to-date information.
 Buses stop at various points along 12th Avenue and along 1st Street.
 The C-train and many bus routes arrive on 1st Avenue and 7th Street SW which is a 5 block walk to CommunityWise.
 The Stampede/Victoria Park C-Train station is also a 6 block walk.